 Aromatic organic compounds can be used as electrode materials in rechargeable batteries and are expected to advance the development of both anode and cathode materials for sodium-ion batteries (SIBs).
 However, most aromatic organic compounds assessed as anode materials in SIBs to date exhibit significant degradation issues under fast-charge/discharge conditions and unsatisfying long-term cycling performance.
-Here we present a molecular design concept for improving the stability of organic compounds for battery electrodes.
-The molecular design of the investigated compound, [126.96.36.199]paracyclophane-1,9,17,25-tetraene ( PCT ), can stabilize the neutral state by local aromaticity and the doubly reduced state by global aromaticity, resulting in an anode material with extraordinarily stable cycling performance and outstanding performance under fast-charge/discharge conditions, demonstrating an exciting new path for the development of electrode materials for SIBs and other types of batteries.
+Now, a molecular design concept is presented for improving the stability of organic compounds for battery electrodes.
+The molecular design of the investigated compound, [188.8.131.52]paracyclophane-1,9,17,25-tetraene (PCT), can stabilize the neutral state by local aromaticity and the doubly reduced state by global aromaticity, resulting in an anode material with extraordinarily stable cycling performance and outstanding performance under fast-charge/discharge conditions, demonstrating an exciting new path for the development of electrode materials for SIBs and other types of batteries.

 Molecular dumbbells with organic cage capping units were synthesised via a multi‐component imine condensation between a tri‐topic amine and di‐ and tetra‐topic aldehydes.
 This is an example of self‐sorting, which can be rationalised by computational modelling.

 Yuan Q, Santana Bonilla A, Zwijnenburg MA, et al., 2020, Molecular generation targeting desired electronic properties via deep generative models, Nanoscale, Vol: 12, Pages: 6744-6758, ISSN: 2040-3364